 and shall inform the person making the referral accordingly.

-10. Cooperation by public authorities with the Council
+10. Public authorities to assist Council

 (1) All public authorities shall, and are hereby authorised to, give to the Council such assistance in the carrying out of the functions of the Council as is reasonably practical, and shall comply with all reasonable requests for information made by the Council, but this Act shall not be taken as exempting the Council from any requirement as to the payment of fees or charges.